mbradle/wnpoly/doc/source/installation_tutorial.rst

       $ python3

-and try importing spoly by typing at the python prompt:
+and try importing wnpoly by typing at the python prompt:

-     >>> import spoly
+     >>> import wnpoly

 This command should simply return.
 Of course, to exit python, type::